ohle/Swingspector/README.md

 ![Demo](https://raw.githubusercontent.com/ohle/idea-swag/main/screenshots/Demo.gif)

-`Swingspector` adds a new type of run configuration ("SWAG Swing Application") to IDEA.
-It is mostly identical to the standard Java Application run configuration, but will instrument the application for use with the plugin.
+`Swingspector` adds a new option to run configurations of type "Application".
+This option will instrument the application for use with the plugin.

-Create a new run configuration of type "SWAG Swing Application" for your application, then run your application through it. `Swingspector` can now open a tool window with information about swing components of the running application.
+Select "Swingspector" from the "Modify Options" menu of any Application run configuration, activate the checkbox and choose a shortcut.
+Now, when running your Swing application through this configuration, it will react to the configured shortcut by opening a tool window in IDEA with information about the Swing component under the mouse cursor.

 ### Navigation